-Keep in mind I have a minimal Ubuntu 20.04 LTS on this system.
+Keep in mind I have a minimal Ubuntu 20.04 LTS on this system and will be building PostgreSQL support into CopperSpice.
 The Building for Unix instructions assume a full installation and even then aren’t complete.
 By using a minimal install I can help even non-Ubuntu users because I will find everything that got missed.

 sudo apt-get install libfreetype6-dev libfontconfig1-dev libglib2.0-dev libgstreamer1.0-dev \ libgstreamer-plugins-base1.0-dev libice-dev libaudio-dev libgl1-mesa-dev libc6-dev \ libsm-dev libxcursor-dev libxext-dev libxfixes-dev libxi-dev libxinerama-dev \ libxrandr-dev libxrender-dev libxkbcommon-dev libxkbcommon-x11-dev libx11-dev sudo apt-get install libxcb1-dev libx11-xcb-dev libxcb-icccm4-dev libxcb-image0-dev libxcb-keysyms1-dev \ libxcb-render0-dev libxcb-render-util0-dev libxcb-randr0-dev libxcb-shape0-dev \ libxcb-shm0-dev libxcb-sync-dev libxcb-xfixes0-dev libxcb-xinerama0-dev libxcb-xkb-dev cmake ninja-build libxcb-glx0-dev

 One of the first things I want to do is try converting my XpnsQt project from Qt to CopperSpice.
 This and my lottery tracking application are my goto tire kicking applications.
 XpnsQt needs PostgreSQL.

 I rebooted at this point so all would be good with PostgreSQL.